 Private transfers from Split to Dubrovnik start at around 215 euro per transfer, depending on the level of comfort you are looking for, with prices rising considerably if you are looking for a speedboat or helicopter transfer.

 One of the additional benefits of a private transfer is the ability to arrange some stopping off points along the way.
-If you are looking for the best private transfer options, you can book your transfer via Solo Transfers.
+If you are looking for the best private transfer options, you can book your transfer via Octopus Transfers.

 If you are coming from Dubrovnik and flying out of Split, allow a little extra time, as Split Airport is on the other side of the Dalmatian capital, another 20-30 mins of journey time.